ric866/reolink_cctv/info.md

 {% endif %}

 {% if version_installed.replace("v", "") | float < 0.0.24  %}
+- Implemented doorbell-cameras support: visitor sensor is now available for such cameras.
+The sensor will trigger when a "Visitor" ONVIF-notification is sent by a camera.
 - Fixed issue with integration's webhook/event IDs being not human-readable.
 {% endif %}
 {% if version_installed.replace("v", "") | float < 0.0.23  %}